 Key features of Chapter 7 bankruptcy include:

-Despite its benefits, Chapter 7 can lead to property loss.
+Despite its benefits, Chapter 7 can lead to property loss if you are over exempt or have assets with no exemptions.
 State exemptions may vary, impacting which assets are protected.
 Understanding state-specific laws is crucial.

 Filing for Chapter 7 might not discharge all debts.
 Obligations like student loans and child support remain.
 Consulting with a bankruptcy attorney is advisable to navigate complex rules.